skeie/coinbase-24-hour-product-state/readme.md

 ## Disclaimer

 - Design-wise, it does the job, but it does not look nice.
-- Commits, I only have two commits, I should have split it up in chunck-commits as things where finished.
+- Commits, I only had three commits, I should have split it up in chunck-commits as things where finished.
 But but :)